samuelmjn/flask-graphql-mongo-boilerplate/README.md

 #### Manual Deployment without Docker

-- Create a .env file using the `cp .env.example .env` command and replace the existing env variables with personal settings (MongoDB URL either srv or localhost)
+- Create a `.env` file using the `cp .env.example .env` command and replace the existing env variables with personal settings (MongoDB URL either `srv` or `localhost`)

-- Install dependencies either with pip or pipenv `pip3 install -r requirements.txt ` or using `pipenv`: `pip install pipenv && pipenv install`
+- Install dependencies either with pip or pipenv `pip install -r requirements.txt` or using `pipenv`: `pip install pipenv && pipenv install`

-- Start the app in development mode by using `py -3 manage.py runserver` or `pipenv run python manage.py runserver` (the app will be exposed on the port 5000; not to conflict with React, Angular, or Vue)
+- Start the app in development mode by using `python manage.py runserver` or `pipenv run python manage.py runserver` (the app will be exposed on the port 5000; not to conflict with React, Angular, or Vue)

 #### Deploying with Docker 🐳